Get Tech Tips

 Most motors are designed to a set amount of work, usually rated in either watts or horsepower (746 watts per HP).

-Watts law states that Watts = Volts x Amps.
-If a particular motor need to do 1 horsepower of work at 120 Volts it will draw about 6.22 amps.
-And yes in an inductive load like a motor it's not quite as simple as VxA= P but we are keeping it simple here.
+Watt's law states that watts = volts x amps.
+If a particular motor needs to do 1 horsepower of work at 120 volts, it will draw about 6.22 amps.
+And yes, in an inductive load like a motor, it's not quite as simple as V x A = P, but we are keeping it simple here.

-This does not make the second motor “more efficient” because the power company charges by the Kilowatt NOT by the amp.
+That does not make the second motor “more efficient” because the power company charges by the kilowatt, NOT by the amp.

-If you take a load that is designed for a particular voltage and you DROP the voltage it will also decrease the wattage according to Watts law as well as decrease the amperage according to Ohm's law (so long as the resistance remains the same).
+If you take a load that is designed for a particular voltage and DROP the voltage, it will also decrease the wattage according to Watt's law (watts = volts x amps).
+The amperage will also decrease, according to Ohm's law (so long as the resistance remains the same).

-Let's say you take a 5KW heat strip that is rated as 5Kw at 240v and you instead connect it to 120v.
+Let's say you take a 5kW heat strip rated as 5kW at 240v, and you connect it to 120v instead.

-It would then only produce 1.25 kw and draw 1/4 the amps, this is because while we may call it a “5 Kilowatt heater” it is actually just a fixed resistor designed to do 5 kilowatts per hour of work in the form of heat at 240 Volts.
-Cut the Volts in half you also cut the amps in half the and you decrease the amount of work done down to 1/4.
+It would then only produce 1.25 kW and draw 1/4 of the amps.
+While we may call it a “5-kilowatt heater,” it is actually just a fixed resistor designed to do 5 kilowatts per hour of work in the form of heat at 240 volts.
+Cut the volts in half, and you also cut the amps in half.
+You decrease the amount of work done down to 1/4 because watts = volts x amps.

 P.S. – If you want to learn more about horsepower, watts, and other motor-related power terms, check out this HVAC School article written by Steven Mazzoni.